-If multiple StreamInputNodes40 are defined in the template file, it has to be distinctly allocated which data stream is sent to which StreamInputNode.
+If multiple StreamInputNodes48 are defined in the template file, it has to be distinctly allocated which data stream is sent to which StreamInputNode.
 This is performed by the attribute nodeId.
 It refers to the ID given to the StreamInputNode within the template (Attribut id).

-The actual data follow in a multipart/related container which owns the CID indicated here (content ID).
+The actual data follow either directly in the tag documentData as base64-encoded String or in a multipart/related container which owns the CID indicated here (content ID) if the MTOM feature is enabled.